brandon-m-wang/cs198-75/src/ios-hw/hw1.md

 sections:
   - type: phs
     partheader: "Part 1: Getting Started w/ Figma 🖍 "
+  - type: ps
+    paragraph: No real tasks here.
+Just make sure you are able to create an account and familiarize yourself with the basic tools Figma has to offer.
+Feel free to reference this section as you navigate the rest of the homework!
+  - type: ps
+    paragraph: >-
+      ## Creating an Account

+      * Go to this link: <https://www.figma.com/signup>

+      * Make an account with your BERKELEY email.
+Students get the PRO plan for free which just means you can have unlimited collaborators.
+But make sure to confirm your email!

+      ## Basics of Figma

+      I’ll go into the basics of Figma here that should be enough to get you started.
+A lot of it is pretty intuitive and gets easier with practice (as all things are).
+However, if you do get stuck or want to read more in depth on what you can do with Figma, I definitely recommend checking out this article: <https://uxplanet.org/figma-all-you-need-to-know-156b52b88e54>

+      ### Creating a New File

+      Your screen should look something like this!
+To create a new file, select “New design file”.
   - type: ibs
     imageblock: /assets/images/figmahome.png
   - type: ibs